Neuropharmacology Principles

 When a woman of childbearing potential needs an AED, avoid potent enzyme inducers (carbamazepine, phenytoin, phenobarbital) if she is on OCPs.
 Levetiracetam, lamotrigine, and lacosamide do not significantly affect OCP efficacy.
 If an inducer is necessary, recommend non-oral contraception (IUD, depot injection).

 CYP2D6 is not inducible — unlike other CYP enzymes, 2D6 cannot be upregulated by drugs.
-Instead, genetic polymorphisms determine phenotype: poor metabolizers (PM) get toxicity from standard TCA doses, while ultra-rapid metabolizers (UM) get no analgesic effect from codeine (no conversion to morphine).
+Instead, genetic polymorphisms determine phenotype: Poor metabolizers (PM) get no analgesic effect from codeine (cannot convert to morphine) and accumulate TCA toxicity.
+Ultra-rapid metabolizers (UM) convert codeine to morphine excessively → respiratory depression and death (FDA boxed warning; contraindicated in children post-tonsillectomy and in breastfeeding mothers).
 Pharmacogenomic testing for CYP2D6 is increasingly board-relevant.

 Carbamazepine autoinduction is a common pitfall: a patient starts CBZ and initially achieves therapeutic levels, but over 3–5 weeks the level drops as CBZ induces its own CYP3A4 metabolism.
 Dose increases are routinely needed.
 Recheck levels 4–6 weeks after any dose change.